 Mylo™ is a material made from mycelium that looks and feels like leather.

 Mushrooms are the fruit of mycelium, which is a sprawling, infinitely renewable, interlaced web that threads through soil, plants and other trees.
 Fungi, which include mushrooms, play a critical role in breaking down organic matter to provide nutrients to nearby plants.
 Imagine the branches and vines that grow apples or grapes - mycelium functions like those twisting, branching supports just under the surface.
 It brings sustenance to all living species and is the literal world wide web.

 We start by reproducing what happens under the forest floor in a controlled indoor environment.
-We take spores of mycelia cells and feed them sawdust and organic material while controlling the humidity and temperature among other variables.
-The mycelium grows into a foamy layer — imagine a big bag of smushed marshmallows.
-Once the mycelium is harvested, we compost the leftover byproducts.
-We then process and dye that sheet of mycelium and it becomes the Mylo that gets used to make footwear, handbags, wallets, phone cases, and other gorgeous products.
+We take mycelial cells and feed them sawdust and organic material while controlling the humidity and temperature among other variables.
+The mycelium grows into a foamy layer — imagine a big bag of smashed marshmallows.
+Once the mycelium is harvested, the remaining material is composted.
+We then process and dye that sheet of mycelium and it becomes the Mylo material that gets used to make footwear, handbags, wallets, phone cases, and other gorgeous products.

 Bolt Threads is a material solutions company in California that invents and scales advanced biomaterials that put us on a path towards a more sustainable future.
 Mylo is a Bolt Threads material and was created by Bolt’s team of world-class scientists and engineers.

 Yes, if you’re into that sort of thing.
 Check out this grow kit if you want to learn more.

-Technically speaking, mycelium, from which Mylo is made, is a member of the fungi kingdom, which means it’s neither plant nor animal.
+Technically speaking, mycelium, from which Mylo material is made, is a member of the fungi kingdom, which means it’s neither plant nor animal.
 While fungi often grow among plants, and you find them in the produce section of the market, scientifically speaking they are classified differently.
 Refresh your memory of junior high science and read more here.